Brexit – Information Update (posted 1 January 2023)

 The UK is no longer a member of the EU Customs Union so new Customs arrangements now apply between the two parties.

-As with any Customs border there will be the occasional random inspection of merchandise.
+As with any Customs border there will be the occasional random inspections of merchandise.
 The majority of inspections do not result in a charge, they are run of the mill, but if Customs for some reason wish to inspect deeper into a pallet then there may be an inspection cost.
-Technology makes seeing inside a pallet easy now, so again that is rare.
-Any inspection costs payable would be the responsibility of our client.
+Technology makes seeing inside a pallet easy now, so this is rare.
+However, should this situation arise then any inspection costs payable would be the responsibility of you, the client.